0gga/PRJ3/readme.md

 > > To cross compile the server it is recommended to use CLions default WSL toolchain.<br>
 >>
 >> ### **CMake options**<br>
->> To enable args and/or debug output the following flags must be set as CMake options before building CMake config:<br>
+>> To enable args and/or debug output for the server the following flags must be set as CMake options before building CMake config:<br>
 > > `DDEBUG=1`,
 > > `DARGS=1`
 >>